About green manures

 - Bio Mustard is a mixture of mustards with high isothiocyanates, a suppressor of fungal growth and destructive nematodes once dug in.

-- Legumes work with bacteria to convert nitrogen from the air and store it in the soil.
+- Legumes, like peas and beans, fix nitrogen by working with soil bacteria to convert nitrogen from the air and store it in the soil.

 How to grow and use green manures